Skip to Content

 Step 4: Personalised Cold Outreach

 Once the leads are captured, Salty Customs can deploy cold email sequences.
+But the real power is not in the message.

 The power is in who receives it.